-Tanja is a Certified Ayurvedic Practitioner Intern, an Ayurvedic Health Counselor, a Panchakarma bodyworker (Abhyanga, Svedana, Shirodara) and Yoga Teacher.
+Tanja is a NAMA Board Certified Ayurvedic Practitioner, Ayurvedic Health Counselor, Educator, Panchakarma therapist (Abhyanga, Svedana, Shirodara), Certified Yoga Teacher (ERYT 500) and Qi Gong Teacher.

 Continuing care for returning clients who have had an Ayurvedic Consultation.
 During a follow up visit the practitioner checks in with the clients symptoms and progress of recommendations.
 Continuing recommendations are given to further integrate the principles of Ayurveda into the patient's lifestyle.